-Under the 21st Century Learning Initiative, all students enrolled in grades 9-12 will receive an iPad (with some preinstalled apps), charger, and protective carrying case for use both in school and at home.
-This equipment is the property of the Oxford Area School District and is on loan to the student for the current academic school year.
-The purpose of providing students with technology on a one student-to-one device ratio is to achieve the goal of enhancing teaching and learning by utilizing online and digital resources and by delivering opportunities for students to learn in a technology based mode with which they are comfortable and familiar.
+Under the 21st Century Learning Initiative, all students enrolled in grades 9-12 will receive an iPad (with some preinstalled apps), charger, and protective carrying case.
+This equipment is the property of the Oxford Area School District and is on loan to the students for the current academic school year.
+The purpose of providing students with technology on a one student-to-one device ratio is to achieve the goal of enhancing teaching and learning by utilizing online and digital resources and by delivering opportunities for students to learn in a technology-based mode with which they are comfortable and familiar.

 Students and parents must sign and return the Acceptable Use Agreement, the Equipment Loan Agreement, and pay a technology fee annually.
-To view the agreement documents and read more information about this initiative, please visit the high school and district websites.
+To view the agreement documents and read more information about this initiative, please visit the district website.